sovrynn/ecdo/1-ADHOC-EVIDENCE/ancient-myths/README.md

 ## TODO leads to look into

+- Organize by date here
 - Gold mine (put a hard copy in here): https://talkorigins.org/faqs/flood-myths.html
 - The Bible, Egyptian legends and other stories from antiquity describe a solar event, often involving a black sun.
 - Altai megafloods
-- Atlantis sinking, Plato, around 9600 BC